jameshan521/Dawool/README.md

 What did you learn and need to learn?<br>
   I learnt how to control table columns like width, top, left things.
 Studied little bit of jsp.

+<b>21/05/25</b><br>
+What did you do?<br>
+  Finished drug store and pill CSS.
+Good improvement.
+But need to speed up.

+What you need to do?<br>
+  the prescription edit part is a bit messed up, so need to work on HTML and CSS.

+What did you learn and need to learn?<br>
+  Didnt learn much today, cause same thing as yesterday. little bit of JSP.